AI sustains higher strategic tension than humans in chess: Maximized tension game

-\subsection{Maximized tension game}
+\section{Maximized tension game}

-If we consider the unrealistic and absurd game in which, at each ply, the players randomly choose one of the moves that maximizes tension, by ply 52 the tension reaches a value of $T \simeq 10.3$ (Figure \ref{fig:network_max}).
+If we consider the unrealistic and absurd game in which, at each ply, the players randomly choose one of the moves that maximizes tension, by ply 52 the tension reaches $T \simeq 10.4$ (Fig.~\ref{fig:network_max}).